Home » Advanced Air Mobility » Merchandise Delivery in the Middle — Mile, That Is

 Using geographic information system (GIS) and spatial optimization models, the study proposed ways to strategically assign underutilized airports as multimodal freight hubs to facilitate the shift from long-haul trucks to middle-mile air transport.
 Because electronics have a high value-to-weight ratio they are well-suited for air transport.
 Using uncrewed aerial vehicles (UAVs, aka drones), the average cost per ton for transporting electronics by air can reduce the average cost by as much as 60% versus traditional trucking.
 Further extending the principles Bridgelall proposed can trim the average distance traveled by 13%.

-Speaking exclusively to AAM Today, Bridgelall explained that envisions traditional operators, such as UPS and Blade, buying drones for these middle and last mile deliveries.
-Bridgelall explains that he sees the drone buyers operating them, potentially using maintenance agreements with original equipment manufacturers (OEMs).
+Speaking exclusively to AAM Today, Bridgelall explained that he envisions traditional operators, such as UPS and Blade, buying drones for these middle and last mile deliveries.
+Bridgelall explains that he sees the drone buyers operating them using maintenance agreements.

 Drones, like helicopters, face the same weather challenges helicopters face, but Bridgelall explains, “Distributed electric propulsion and redundant autonomous systems, however, could do a better job than human pilots, allowing them to fly in slightly worse conditions of high wind gusts and precipitation.”